hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 ## Notes

-[^play-commence]: Play "commences" once any seedings or brackets have been determined.
-Therefore, qualifiers may be exempt from this.
+[^play-commence]: Play "commences" once any seedings or brackets have been finalised.
+Therefore, Qualifiers may be exempt from this.
 [^personal-information]: Personal information is defined as any information that can be used to identify, contact, or locate a specific individual, either directly or indirectly.
 This includes but is not limited to email addresses, ID cards, and passports.
 [^intervention]: After joining the [Discord](https://discord.gg/ppy), navigate to `#tournaments` and ping the `@tournament-committee` role for immediate assistance.
 Emergency use only.